Sally Batton

 President and founder

 A lifelong horsewoman, Sally brings a broad range of experience to Athletic Equestrian.
-Sally started Athletic Equestrian in 2010 and the organization now includes the Athletic Equestrian League, Sally Batton Equestrian Clinics, the Athletic Equestrian Riding in College Podcast and The Athletic Equestrian book which was published by Horse & Rider Books in 2022.
+Sally started Athletic Equestrian in 2010 and the organization now includes the Athletic Equestrian League, Sally Batton Equestrian Clinics, the Athletic Equestrian Riding in College Podcast and The Athletic Equestrian and Equicize books which are published by Horse & Rider Books.
 Sally’s diverse interest in the world of horses has led her to believe in the critical importance of developing correct and effective horsemanship skills.
 She founded the AEL because she saw a need for young riders and adults to have the opportunity to compete in a format in which clear and objective feedback was available.
 AEL emphasizes the development of correct fundamental horsemanship skills, which in turn allows for progressive improvement in technique and performance.

 Sally began riding at Camp Tippecanoe in Ohio in the fifth grade, where she was introduced to western riding.
 From there, she quickly expanded her interests and went on to experiment with many different disciplines, including gymkhana, dressage, polocrosse, eventing, Morgan breed showing, foxhunting, polo and even side saddle.